We are hard at work on Pikes Peak Writers Conference 2020. Check back later for more conference faculty. You can see the 2019 faculty list here.

 Claire McKinney is the founder and CEO of Claire McKinneyPR, LLC and Plum Bay Publishing, LLC.
 She also authored the book Do You Know What A Book Publicist Does?
 A Guide for Creating Your Own Campaigns.
 For thirteen years, Claire worked in New York City’s traditional publishing houses, including Little, Brown and Company; Henry Holt & Company; Bloomsbury; Hyperion Books for Children; Miramax; and Putnam.
 When she left the corporate world to start her PR business in 2019, she was the VP/Director of Publicity at Henry Holt.

 Angie Hodapp is the Director of Literary Development at Nelson Literary Agency.
-She holds a BA in English and secondary education and an MA in English and communication development, and she is a graduate of the Denver Publishing Institute at the University of Denver.
-The author of Do You Need a Literary Agent?, she has worked in publishing and professional writing and editing for the better part of the last two decades and loves helping authors hone their craft and learn about the ever-changing business of publishing.
-She and her husband, novelist Warren Hammond, live in an old carriage house in the heart of Denver and love collecting stamps in their passports.
+She holds a BA in English and secondary education and an MA in English and communication development.
+A graduate of the Publishing Institute at the University of Denver, she has worked in professional writing, editing, and education for more than twenty years.
+A frequent presenter at writing conferences and events, she loves helping writers improve their craft and learn about the ever-changing world of publishing.

 Becky LeJeune is an associate agent at Bond Literary Agency, a Denver-based agency run by Sandra Bond.
 Prior to joining the agency, Becky spent time working as a bookseller, a freelance cookbook editor, and an acquisitions editor for a small, regional press.
 She is a graduate of the Denver Publishing Institute.